MathematicusLucian/RandomGeneratorModels/README.md

 ``python random_gen.py``

 ## First line/unit testing/TDD: PyTest
+There is a file ``test_solution_all.py`` in the main 'python_models' folder that will call all 7 Python apps, and run tests on them.
+(Also, individual test files, if you prefer, in each folder, beside the respective Python app.)

 ``pytest --html=report.html test_solution.py``

 ![test results](./assets/randomgen_test_output.png)

 ![test results_details](./assets/randomgen_test_output2.png)

+The unit tests are conducted for all the Python approaches, with or without a constructor, and whether or not they have third-party libraries.
+In all cases, the same test data is utilised.

+As the output of the generator is random, this limits the test options, i.e. I cannot test that a certain integer value is returned.
+Thinking of financial scenarios, with considerations such as variability, and velocity, where deviance, such as beyond the efficient frontier, or high/low fluctuations in stock prices, may be critical, I tested that the count of each 'random number' is within a tolerance of its respective expected probability.

+***Crude Factory:*** *I didn't want to write the same test code over and over, so I hacked together a crude factory method approach to feed the classes into a function, that generates each in turn, running the tests.
+If any fail, it gives the name of the respective class.
+This could be prettier, but I will stop there, because I have already exceeded the remit.*

 ## VirtualEnv
 A virtual environment (to ensure that the dependencies for the project are isolated from the system-wide Python installation, so as to facilitate distribution of the project.)